-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+To what extent do the sustainable investments that the financial product intends to pursue in particular not cause significant damage to an environmentally or socially sustainable investment objective?

 Four (4) elements are put in place to prevent sustainable environmental or social objectives from being significantly affected, on an ex ante basis, before any investment decision at the level of the Master Fund.